African Fat-Tailed Gecko Care Page

 Housing your gecko in a well ventilated terrarium, routinely moistening the substrate, and lightly misting the enclosure daily will help maintain these levels.
 You can measure humidity with a hygrometer like the Zoo Med Digital Combo Gauge linked in the Measuring Temperature section.

-That being said, AFT's do need higher humidity for shedding.
-Instead of bumping up humidity in the whole enclosure (which can actually make your gecko sick), provide a humid hide stuffed full of moist sphagnum moss and placed in the middle, or slightly towards the warm side of the enclosure.
-The humid hide should provide a humid microclimate of roughly 70-80% humidity.
+That being said, AFT's do need a permanent area of higher humidity for shedding.
+Provide a humid hide lined with moistened coco fiber or sphagnum moss and placed in the middle, or sightly towards the warm side of the enclosure.
+The humid hide should provide a humid microclimate of roughly 70-80% humidity at all times.
+Choose a fully enclosed, non-porous hide and mist regularly with a spray bottle.

 African fat-tailed geckos are insectivores, which means they only eat bugs.
 In the wild, AFT's eat beetles, grasshoppers, spiders, and even scorpions!